 Albert Einstein Library: From Princeton to Jerusalem

-Marianna Gelfand (Ph.D.)
+Marianna Gelfand

 The Library Authority, The Hebrew University of Jerusalem, Jerusalem, Israel

-PO box 39187, Jerusalem 91391, Israel

-Email: mariannag@savion.huji.ac.il
+Email address: mariannag@savion.huji.ac.il

-Notes on contributor

-Marianna Gelfand is a Senior Librarian, who works at the Library Authority Department of The Hebrew University and the Albert Einstein Archives.
-She has a Master Degree in Library Sciences and a doctorate in Russian Literature, both from the Hebrew University.
-Marianna Gelfand was born in 1969, in the former Soviet Union, and arrived in Israel in 1991.
-She is a member of the Cataloging Committee of the Hebrew University, a representative of the Hebrew University Catalog to the National Cataloging Committee, and a member of the Israel Association of Librarians and Information Professionals.

 Abstract

 The article presents the results of research on Albert Einstein’s personal library, which was brought from Princeton to Jerusalem in 1987, as the fulfillment of his will, and is currently located at the Einstein Archives at The Hebrew University.
 Most of the books in Einstein’s library were related to subjects other than physics.
 Many of them were presents containing dedications and autographs.
 The article includes information about the main institutions involved in conveying the library to Jerusalem and in organizing it.
 These were the American Friends of The Hebrew University in New York, which arranged the transport of the library, the Japan Broadcasting Corporation, which provided financial support for the cataloging, and the Jewish National and University Library (today, the National Library of Israel), whose staff completed the cataloging of the library collection in 1990.
 After the National Library was separated from The Hebrew University in 2007, the collections of Prof. Einstein were moved to new premises at The Hebrew University of Jerusalem.